elasticio/api-docs/source/includes/_components.md

 Content-Type: application/json
 ```

-This endpoint remove component from the database.
+This endpoint removes component from the database.
 Component's slugs will be removed later automatically (TBD).